WCoder007/Healnaut/README.md

 ## Solution

 As the pandemic started, the people always found themselves reluctant to go to hospitals for small problems but hence had lots of queries and worries in mind.
-So, here we are with Healnaut, a medical assistant chatbot to answer all your queries.
+So, here we are with Healnaut, a medical assistant chatbot to answer your queries.

 ## Technology Stack Used